 If after analyzing and checking the header you are still convienced that MPL is the culprit, please save the whole email message (header + body) and send it as ZIP file to firstname.lastname@example.org.

-Please note that simply "forwarding" the email in question will NOT work, as it will render the email headers unusable!
+Please note that simply "forwarding" the email in question will NOT work, as this will render the email headers unusable!

 |Question #359:||I sent a request to MPL Support some time ago but did not get any answer back from MPL so far.
 What's wrong?|